The examples below are set off in order to avoid confusion over the use of single and double quotation marks.

 Angela had the nerve to tell me “When I saw ‘BYOB’ on your invitation, I assumed it meant ‘Bring Your Old Boyfriend.’”

-British usage has traditionally been to reverse this relationship, with single quotation marks being standard and double ones being used only for quotations within quotations.
+British usage changed during the last century to reverse this relationship, with single quotation marks being standard and double ones being used only for quotations within quotations.
 (The English also call quotation marks “inverted commas,” though only the opening quotation mark is actually inverted—and flipped, as well.)
 However, usage in the UK is shifting toward the US pattern, (see, for instance, The Times of London); though the printing of fiction tends to adhere to the older British pattern, where US students are most likely to encounter it.

 Single quotation marks are also used in linguistic, phonetic, and philosophical studies to surround words and phrases under discussion; but the common practice of using single quotation marks for short phrases and words and double ones for complete sentences is otherwise an error.